facephi/sdk-mobile-documentation/docs/ios/Capture_Component.md

 ## 3. Start new operation

-When you want to perform a certain operation, in order to generate the associated information correctly in the platform, the **newOperation** command must be previously executed.
+When you want to perform a certain operation, in order to generate the associated information correctly in the associated information correctly in the platform, the **newOperation** command the **newOperation** command must be executed beforehand.

-This command must have been executed **prior to the launch of the component**.
+This command must be executed **always**.
+To learn more about how to to start a new operation, it is recommended to consult the documentation of **Core Component** documentation, which details and explains this process. process.

 To learn more about how to start a new operation, it is recommended to consult the documentation of [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15"